-For the purposes of internal equity, the executive officer positions are evaluated and classified in accordance with their responsibilities, required competencies and other specific conditions related to the position.
-Base salaries are also determined on the basis of a number of factors, such as the level of responsibilities, the experience of the executive officer and his sustained contribution to the success of the Corporation.
-The base salaries of the NEOs for the fiscal year ended December 31, 2022 were set on February 1, 2022 and remained unchanged throughout the fiscal year.
-In Fiscal 2022, the salary increases for the NEOs ranged from 3.0% to 6.4%, including competitive adjustments to executive compensation when applicable as a result of the benchmarking practices previously described.
-Alain Lemaire was granted a base salary increase of 3.0%, Mario Plourde was granted a base salary increase of 6.4%, Allan Hogg was granted a base salary increase of 3.0%.
-Charles Malo was granted a base salary increase of 3.0% and Luc Langevin was granted a base salary increase of 3.0%.
+Base salaries are determined considering several factors, such as an incumbent's level and scope of responsibilities, experience, sustained contribution to the success of the Corporation, as well as other market conditions specific to the position.
+The base salaries of the NEOs for the fiscal year ended December 31, 2023 were set on February 1, 2023 and remained unchanged throughout the fiscal year, except for a change of function or responsibilities when applicable.
+In Fiscal 2023, the salary increases for the NEOs ranged from 3.0% to 4.0%, including competitive adjustments to executive compensation when applicable as a result of the benchmarking practices previously described.

+NAME BASE SALARY (\$) INCREASE (%)

+Mario Plourde 1,172,158 4.0

+Allan Hogg 545,952 3.5

+Charles Malo 569,436 3.5

+Luc Langevin 502,149 (1) 4.0

+Jean-David Tardif 477,167 3.0